casindog/3d-Minesweeper/readme.md

 </h1>

 <h2>
-User Interface: RayCasting
+User Interface: Raycasting & Enclosure of pickedObj & Nesting of EventListeners
 </h2>

 Because I was developing in 3D, I had issues with user interface because event listeners click and hover would select cubes directly behind the initially selected cube.
 This would be a frustrating experience for the player because the player would activate cubes unintentionally.
 The solution was adding Raycasting.
 Raycasting creates an instance of a ray/line through the 3D scene with two input coordinates: camera position (x1,y1,z1) and cube position (x2,y2,z2).
 Any intersected object from the ray would be pushed to an array.
 For my game, I only needed to identify the first cube, so I key into the first element of the array.
 Implementing Raycasting is provided by the ThreeJS tutorial documents.
 However, in order to use Raycasting effectively for my project, I needed to tinker with my code.

-I had to nest my mouse event listeners, because I needed to use the enclosure property of javascript.
-I am enclosing the variable pickedObj, which identifies the 1st cube object in the scene.
-I initially tried another solution where I would pass down the cube object into the ray instance.
-However, that was problematic because I did not realize that I was passing the wrong cube object from each ray.
-For example,if I were hovering over 2 cubes, the passed down cube from each ray would be the 2 different cubes, but the ray would correctly identify the front cube.
-Because the ray did not have the attributes to change the texture/material/mesh of the object, my click listeners would update the wrong cubes.
-This was difficult to debug and figure out.
+Because the pickedObj from the ray instances did not have the texture/material/mesh attributes, I was not able to change the cube's appearance upon a event action.
+Initially, I failed-attempted to pass down the cube object into the ray instance.
+The passing down means I assigned a key-value pair in the ray instance.
+This did not work, because while the ray instance correctly identifed the 1st cube, the passed-down cube was from the cube coordinates that the ray takes in as input.
+For example, if I hovered over 2 cubes, then two ray instances are created.
+Both ray rays correctly identify the first cube, but I would update the texture/material/mesh appearance of the the passed-down cube instead.

+After realizing my initial mistakes, my second attempt to fix the issue by enclosing the variable pickedObj and nesting event listeners mouseover, mouseout, and mousdown was successful.
+I am still passing down the cubeGL, mesh and material in this.geometry, which is accessible in the ray instance POJO.
+I declare and define the pickedObj variable in the mouseover event.
+When clicking on the object, I enclose the pickedObj in the nested event listeners.
+Note that the mouseout is intentionally set to "this" because I want all hovered cube's appearances reset to default settings.

 ```
+class CubeUI {
+    constructor(x,y,z) {
+        this.cubeGL = g.planes[z+1].grid[x+1][y+1];

+        this.geometry = new THREE.BoxGeometry(1, 1, 1);
+        this.material = new THREE.MeshLambertMaterial({ color: 0xD3D3D3 }); // gray
+        this.mesh = new THREE.Mesh(this.geometry, this.material);

+        // passing down cubeGL, mesh, material like passing down props in React
+        this.geometry.cubeGL = this.cubeGL;
+        this.geometry.mesh = this.mesh;
+        this.geometry.material = this.material;

+        this.mesh.position.x = x*3;
+        this.mesh.position.y = y*3;
+        this.mesh.position.z = z*3;

+        scene.add(this.mesh);

+        const domEvents = new THREEx.DomEvents(camera, renderer.domElement);
+        let texture;

         domEvents.addEventListener(this.mesh, 'mouseover', event => {
             pickHelper = new PickHelper

             pickPosition.x = (event.origDomEvent.clientX / canvas.clientWidth)  * 2 - 1;
             pickPosition.y = (event.origDomEvent.clientY / canvas.clientHeight)  * -2 + 1;
             pickedObj = pickHelper.pick(pickPosition, scene, camera);

             if (pickedObj.geometry.cubeGL.hidden === true) pickedObj.material.color.setHex('0xFFFF00');

             domEvents.addEventListener(this.mesh, 'mouseout', event => {
                 if (this.cubeGL.hidden === true) {
                     this.material.color.setHex('0xD3D3D3');
                     this.geometry.material.color.setHex('0xD3D3D3');
-            } else {
-                // this.material.color.setHex('0xFFFFFF');
                 }
             })

             domEvents.addEventListener(this.mesh, 'mousedown', eventClick => {
                 pickedObj['eventClick'] = eventClick;

                 switch (pickedObj.eventClick.origDomEvent.button) {

                     case 0:
                         // console.log("left click")
                         if (pickedObj.geometry.cubeGL.hidden === 'flagged') {
                             // do nothing
                         } else {
                             pickedObj.geometry.cubeGL.hidden === false;

                             g.makeMove(pickedObj.geometry.cubeGL.row, pickedObj.geometry.cubeGL.col, pickedObj.geometry.cubeGL.plane);

                             if (pickedObj.geometry.cubeGL.value === 'Mine') {
-                            // commented out for code snippet
+                                // removed for code snippet
                             } else if (pickedObj.geometry.cubeGL.value === 'vac') {
-                            pickedObj.geometry.material.wireframe = true;
-                            pickedObj.geometry.material.color.setHex('0xD3D3D3');

-                            cubeArray.forEach((cube) => {
-                                cube.updateVisibility();
-                            })
-                        } else {
-                            // commented out for code snippet
+                                // removed for code snippet
                             }
+                            // removed for code snippet
                         }

                         break;
+                    case 2:
+                        // console.log("right click")
+                        // removed for code snippet
+                }
+            })
+        })
 ```
+This was difficult to debug, but turned into a good learning experience as I now understand Raycasting better after correcting the incorrect event behavior.

 <h2>
 Game Logic: Data Structure & Recursion
 </h2>